nicholaswmin/editable-list/README.md

  }
 ```

-## Internals
+> Note that the supplied `data` is 2-way data bound.
+Inline editing of rows
+will reflect the changes to the supplied object and the observer firings will
+propagate as usual to the host element.

+## How it works internally

-The `template` of a row, see the `editable-item` parent, is picked up and
+The `template` of a row, see the `editable-item` immediate parent, is picked up
-appended as the child of a `dom-repeat` inside the element.
+and appended as the child of a `dom-repeat` that resides inside the element.

 This results internally to this: